Sony Alpha a6600 Review:

 Every experienced photographer enjoys experimenting with various camera lenses.

 My obsession with it has grown.
-I enjoy experimenting with my camera’s lenses to see which ones work best.
+I enjoy experimenting with my camera’s lenses to see which works best.

-So, whenever I buy a camera, I must look into all the compatible lenses.
+So, I must look into all the compatible lenses whenever I buy a camera.

-This time, I also discovered that the Sony A6600 has a Sony E lens mount, which can accommodate 184 native lenses.
+I also discovered that the Sony A6600 has a Sony E lens mount, accommodating 184 native lenses.

 There are many excellent options from third-party lens manufacturers in addition to Sony’s ever-expanding selection of E and FE mount lenses.